freeskylier/lier/Lantern-Network-Building.md

 Not all friends are created equally.
 We want to connect users from uncensored countries with users in censored countries.
 To this end, we want to prioritize relationships where:

- 1. The friends have different censorship status (e.g. U.S. and China)
+ 1. The friends have different censorship status
  2. One of the friends has connections to people with a different censorship status

 Item 1 can be accomplished with most social APIs that include location information about friends (which is most of them).
 The problem is that there aren't necessarily a lot of people who have friends across the censorship divide.